- Chris OfiliBy David Adjaye, Thelma Golden, Okwui Enwezor, Peter Doig / September 22, 2009

 Combining pornography, elephant dung, and an image central to Catholicism was intended to shock and challenge the gallery-going public, even if Ofili could not have foreseen the violent protest of the work by conservative Christian America.
 However, the work is also a rigorous investigation into religion, race, representation, and desire: The Holy Virgin Mary speaks to hybrid cultures in Africa and the Caribbean, which mix Catholicism and traditional spirituality; challenges the way that whiteness is associated with purity in art history (the white virgin's breast is never sexual); and situates the Holy Virgin as a real woman with a real and messy body - she rests on elephant dung to bring her closer to earth.

-Paper collage, oil paint, glitter, polyester resin, map pins and elephant dung on linen - Museum of Modern Art
+Paper collage, oil paint, glitter, polyester resin, map pins and elephant dung on linen - The Museum of Modern Art, New York

 Afrodizzia is a colorful abstract composition embellished and propped up with elephant dung reinforced with polyester resin.
 Multiple heads from Blaxploitation movies are collaged into the vivid colors, glitter, and multi-layered paint effects alongside well-known black figures, which then have Afros comically pasted around their faces.
 The title is a play on the word 'aphrodisiac', which references a substance ingested to increase the libido, and again complicates relationships between blackness and sexual desire.